Skip to content

 A final walkthrough, full cleanup, and a clear written record of the scope completed — work we stand behind.

-In Pollock Pines the exterior is survival infrastructure that must also endure mountain winters.
-We build to exactly that standard.
+In Pollock Pines the exterior is survival infrastructure that must also endure deep mountain winters, and we build to exactly that standard.
+We scope every Pollock Pines project on site, specify non-combustible freeze-aware assemblies, and document the work so it strengthens your broader hardening efforts.

 FAQ